 Phishing attacks are often successful because an identity verification gap exists that enables a malicious actor to gain the trust of their victim in order to execute an attack.
 Often, this is because the attacker successfully masquerades as a source that the victim would trust.
 The victim is then lured into taking a step that enables the attacker to compromise their target.
 This identity verification gap exists in many different contexts, and depending on that context, it can cause varying degrees of harm to the individuals that are targeted including causing financial loss, reputational loss and emotional distress.

 SOTER – closing the gap

 The SOTER project aims to contribute to closing the identity verification gap by developing a biometric-based authentication and identification digital onboarding platform.
 A holistic approach is taken to addressing SOTER’s goals, combining technical innovation with consideration for the human factors involved, including the development of a competence catalogue and training manual for the financial services sector.

 Initially intended for use in the financial services sector, SOTER has the potential for broader application in contexts where achieving a high level of assurance is required for the participants involved in a transaction.
 It is where this identity verification gap exists that the SOTER Digital Onboarding Platform has the potential to contribute to enhancing organisations’ cyber resilience and protecting individuals from actors that would take advantage of the identity verification gap.

-Alan Mac Kenna, Trilateral Research
+Author: Alan Mac Kenna, Trilateral Research